MatrixAI/Polykey-Docs/PolyKey-IPC.md

 are both using Node.js.
 And in the case of Electron, there's the Node.js process is acting as a proxy between the browser and the agent.

-Now let's see what it means to invovle grpc-web...
+Now let's see what it means to involve grpc-web...

 grpc-js is TypeScript implementaion of gRPC for Node.js